MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 ## Assessing Defender for Endpoint settings

-As part of the Defender for Endpoint integration, for machines running Defender for Endpoint as an EDR, Defender for Servers agentlessly scans the machines with security checks that assess whether Defender for Endpoint is configured correctly.
+For machines running Defender for Endpoint as an EDR solution, Defender for Servers agentlessly scans the machines with security checks that assess whether Defender for Endpoint is configured correctly.
 Checks include:

 - Both full and quick scans are out of 7 days
 - Signature out of date
 - Anti-virus is off or partially configured

 If misconfigurations are found Defender for Cloud makes recommendations to fix them.
-[Learn more](ndpoint-detection-misconfiguration.md)
+[Learn more](ndpoint-detection-misconfiguration.md).